m4c0/poc-3d/README.md

   MoltenVK.
 * Basic quad is X-right, Y-down, Z-outward (when depth-op is "less").
-* We can go from right-hand down-Y to right-hand up-Y with a flipped viewport, depth with op-greater and clockwise front-face
+* We can go from right-hand down-Y to right-hand up-Y with a flipped viewport, depth with op-greater and clockwise front-face, or flipping yz via shader.